Bandits with Mean Bounds: Global Under-exploration for Stochastic Multi-armed Bandits with Mean Bounds

+\textbf{1.
+Sharper subgaussian factors:} As we saw in Section \ref{sec: improved subgaussian factors}, bounds on the mean of a random variable (here, the arm rewards), provide tighter estimates of its subgausssian factor (Corollary \ref{cor: sg factors with bounds}).
+This is reflected in our definition of $\sigma_k$ in Equation \ref{eq: psi_k}.

 \textbf{2.
-Pseudo-variances:} In order to understand our final use of the mean bounds, consider a standard MAB instance with $K$ arms where it is known that arm $k$ provides rewards with a variance upper bound of $\sigma_k^2$.
-The standard UCB algorithm would then explore arm $k$ at the rate dictated by the corresponding variance bound.
-Suppose additionally that it was known that the \emph{best arm} produced rewards with variance bound $\sigma_{best}^2$.
-Consider the following algorithm $\mathcal{A}$ which sets the index of arm $k$ analogous to UCB, but with exploration rate dictated by $\min\{\sigma_k^2,\sigma_{best}^2\}$.
-As a result, $\mathcal{A}$ potentially assumes incorrect variance bounds for suboptimal arms.
-Further, the indices of $\mathcal{A}$ are no longer high-probability upper bounds to the arm means, i.e., $\mathcal{A}$ is not optimistic.
-The key difference in the dynamics of UCB and $\mathcal{A}$ is that the latter potentially plays suboptimal arms {\em less frequently} than the former.
-This would mean that $\mathcal{A}$ incurs lesser regret than standard UCB.
+Underexploring suboptimal arms using $\psi_k$:} Consider a standard MAB instance with $K$ arms where it is known that arm $k$ provides rewards with a subgaussian factor of $\sigma_k^2$.
+The standard UCB algorithm would then explore arm $k$ at the rate dictated by the corresponding subgaussian factor.
+Now suppose additionally, that it was known that the (unknown) \emph{best arm} produced rewards with subgaussian factor $\sigma_{best}^2$.
+We construct the algorithm $\mathcal{A}$ which sets the index of arm $k$ analogous to UCB, but with exploration rate dictated by $\min\{\sigma_k^2,\sigma_{best}^2\}$.
+As a result, $\mathcal{A}$ potentially assumes {\em incorrect} s.g-factors for suboptimal arms.
+Consequently, the indices of $\mathcal{A}$ are no longer upper confidence bounds to the arm means, i.e., $\mathcal{A}$ is {\em not optimistic}.
+The key difference in the dynamics of UCB and $\mathcal{A}$ is that the latter potentially explores suboptimal arms {\em less frequently} than the former.
+This would lead to $\mathcal{A}$ incurring lower regret than standard UCB.

-In the above, $\min\{\sigma_k^2, \sigma_{best}^2\}$ is what we call pseudo-variance in this work.
-Specifically, when $l_{max}\geq 0.2178 a + 0.7822 b$, the side information allows us to estimate an upper bound on the variance of the best arm.
-We note that the arm that corresponds to $l_{max}$ need not be the best arm, and thus the problem of regret minimization is not trivial in this case.
-The above discussion motivates our setting of the pseudo-variance $c_k$ for arm $k$ and its use in $U_k(t)$.
+In GLUE, $\min\{\sigma_k^2, \sigma_{best}^2\}$ is analogous to $\psi_k$.
+Specifically, when $l_{max}>0.5$, the side information allows us to estimate an upper bound on the subgaussian factor of the {\em best arm}.
+We note that this upper bound is computed using the arm $k_{max}$; the identity of the best arm is still unknown.
+Thus, the regret minimization problem remains non-trivial in this case.